Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 What Is Crr (Coefficient of Rolling Resistance)?

 Rolling resistance is the energy lost as your tire deforms and recovers with each wheel rotation.
 Every time the contact patch flattens against the road and then springs back, heat is generated — and that heat represents power you produced that didn't move you forward.
-At race speeds, rolling resistance typically accounts for 10–20% of total power demand
+At race speeds, rolling resistance typically accounts for 10–20% of total power demand.

 Read More (What's Crr?)